golang-templates/seed/README.md

 1. Replace all occurrences of `golang-templates/seed` to `your_org/repo_name` in all files.
 1. Replace all occurrences of `seed` to `repo_name` in [Dockerfile](Dockerfile).
 1. Follow [these](https://docs.codecov.com/docs/adding-the-codecov-token#github-actions)
-   instructions to add the `CODECOV_TOKEN` GitHub Actions and Dependabot secret.
+   instructions to add the `CODECOV_TOKEN` as a GitHub Actions secret.
 1. Update the following files:
    - [CHANGELOG.md](CHANGELOG.md)
    - [CODE_OF_CONDUCT.md](CODE_OF_CONDUCT.md)